-Note: Session pool and connection consumer configuration objects were deprecated in WebLogic Server 9.0.
-They are not a required part of the J2EE specification, do not support JTA user transactions, and are largely superseded by Message-Driven Beans (MDBs), which are a required part of J2EE.
-For more information on designing MDBs, see "Message-Driven EJBs" in Oracle Fusion Middleware Programming Enterprise JavaBeans for Oracle WebLogic Server.
+Note: Session pool and connection consumer configuration objects were deprecated in WebLogic Server 9.x.
+They are not a required part of the Java EE specification, do not support JTA user transactions, and are largely superseded by Message-Driven Beans (MDBs), which are a required part of Java EE.
+For more information on designing MDBs, see Programming Message-Driven Beans for Oracle WebLogic Server.

 Server session pools enable an application to process messages concurrently.
 After you define a JMS server, you can configure one or more session pools for each JMS server.
 Some session pool options are dynamically configurable, but the new values do not take effect until the JMS server is restarted.
-See "Defining Server Session Pools" in Oracle Fusion Middleware Programming JMS for Oracle WebLogic Server.
+See "Defining Server Session Pools" in Programming JMS for Oracle WebLogic Server.

 Connection consumers are queues (Point-to-Point) or topics (Pub/Sub) that will retrieve server sessions and process messages.
 After you define a session pool, configure one or more connection consumers for each session pool.
-See "Defining Server Session Pools" in Oracle Fusion Middleware Programming JMS for Oracle WebLogic Server.
+See "Defining Server Session Pools" in Programming JMS for Oracle WebLogic Server.